RCmags/ServoMotor/README.md

 The motion of the servo is controlled via a PID loop.
 The associated coefficients are set when a sketch is compiled and cannot be changed once the arduino is running.

+# References
+The library uses an [alpha-beta filter](https://en.wikipedia.org/wiki/Alpha_beta_filter) to smoothen and differentiate the signal from the analog sensor.